FallenVEye/gradle-app-versioning-action/README.md

 uses: FallenVEye/versioning-action@master
   with:
     # Used to determine if a version is a snapshot
+    # Important!!
+    # Generates version like: 0.0.1-SNAPSHOT-add-endpoint
+    # Snapshot name is determined from git branch name
+    # Branch name must start with feature/
+    #
     # Not required
     # Accepted values(case insensitive): True|False
     # Default: False
     snapshot: ''

     # What next version shoud be? major|minor|patch
+    #
     # Required
     # Accepted values(case insensitive): major|minor|patch
     version_type: ''